codemilli/wikis/Correctly-using-the---watchdir-option.md

 # Thanks to this, we aren't tracking changes in: db, log, tmp, doc and vendor
 $ bin/guard -w app config features lib public spec
 ```

-*NOTE: if you aren't tracking a sub-directory of the CURRENT directory, your
-Guardfile may have to be adapted to respond to changes*

 Example (if Guardfile is *not* where you're tracking files):